Alloysius Agu

-Alloysius Uzoma Agu (born 12 July 1967 in Lagos) is a Nigerian former professional footballer who played as a goalkeeper.
+Alloysius "Alloy" Uzoma Agu (born 12 July 1967 in Lagos) is a Nigerian retired footballer who played as a goalkeeper.

+Club career

+Agu started his career in Nigerian football with NEPA, ACB Lagos and BCC Lions before he moved to Europe to join Eredivisie side MVV, whom he helped staying in the top tier.
+He played 45 matches for the club before moving south of the border and play for Belgian side Club Luik.
+He later played in Turkey, then went to North America where an injury cut short his career.

+International career

 Their number one choice in the early nineties, he played 28 international matches for the Nigeria national team.
 He was the starting goalkeeper in the 1990 African Nations Cup where the team finished as runners-up and was brought to the 1994 FIFA World Cup and the 1994 African Nations Cup as a cover for Peter Rufai.
 Agu retired at the age of 30, after having spent most of his career in Africa.

 He has served as the goalkeeping coach for Enyimba and in April 2008 was named goalkeeper coach for the national team.